tenzir/tenzir/rfc/002-fault-tolerance/README.md

 - Prefix reads can be used to retrieve a full or partial subset of the key-value space, allowing the implementation of the `list` functionality.

-- Etcd comes with a gRPC API, making it easy to embed for us.
+- etcd comes with a gRPC API, making it easy to embed for us.
 We're already depending on gRPC transitively via Apache Arrow (cf. Flight).

 - An official C++ client library exists: